revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-36. In SQL, how will you give the count of those  students from student table whose name starts with 'H'.
+36. In SQL, how will you give the count of those students from the student table whose name starts with 'H'.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)